Eligibility for GATE 2017

 Technology (Five year program)

-Currently in the 4th/5th year or already
+Currently in the 4th/5th year or already completed

 2017